Trackmania (2020 video game): Content and Gameplay Updates

+On January 9, 2024, Starter access was changed to only include the first 10 maps of the official campaign instead of all 25, Standard access was removed, and the price of Club access was lowered from $29.99 to $19.99 per year.
+This was a controversial update as many players already didn't like the subscription based system.

 On February 27, 2024, the Rally car was released.
 The Rally car has a tighter turning radius than the stadium car, but much lower grip in most circumstances.
 This update also fixed the snow car's "landing bugs", which would cause the car to jump and lose speed after some landings.
+The Rally Discovery campaign was released.